claudiobierig/doppeldenk/README.md

 # Doppeldenk

 Spacetrading is a boardgame under development from the designers of EuroCrisis (Doppeldenk Spiele).
-This repository contains a webapplication that enables us to test the game online and generate printing material for a prototype to test it offline.
+This repository contains a web application that enables us to test the game online and generate printing material for a prototype to test it offline.

 ## Deployed